RISE-Dependable-Transport-Systems/CarFASE/README.md

 ## Step1: setup of Carla and OpenPilot
 Prepare the simulation environment by downloading the below-mentioned versions of Carla and OpenPilot.

-Note: CarmFASE is tested on the below-mentioned versions of the simulators:
+Note: CarmFASE is developed/tested on the below versions of the simulators:

 * [Carla 0.9.13](https://carla.org/2021/11/16/release-0.9.13/)
 * [OpenPilot 0.8.12](https://github.com/commaai/openpilot/releases/tag/v0.8.12)